saranyaravi11/Fake-News-Detection/README.md

 # Fake-News-Detection
-Machine Learning project to classify news as Real or Fake.
+Machine Learning and NLP project to detect fake news articles. can i pste this